geopython/pygeoapi/docs/source/data-publishing/ogcapi-processes.rst

 plugin (which needs to set the response content type and payload accordingly).

 pygeoapi also supports a JSON-based response type (via the OGC API - Processes ``response: document`` execution parameter).
-When this mode is requested, the response will always be a JSON encoding embedding the resulting payload (which may be base64 encoded for binary data, for example).
+When this mode is requested, the response will always be a JSON encoding, embedding the resulting payload (part of which may be Base64 encoded for binary data, for example).

 Asynchronous support